wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.2 : 29-May-2021 by Dave Bernazzani (wavemotion)
+  * Improved handling of TIA to trade off a little bit of speed on the fast games to gain 10-15% speed boost on the hard-to-render games.
+This makes games like Fantastic Voyage, Super Breakout, Elevators Amiss and many other games run much closer to full speed!

 V2.1 : 23-Mar-2021 by Dave Bernazzani (wavemotion)
   * Improved Screen Scaling (using Left/Right shoulder buttons + Arrow Keys)
   * Fix for file selection bug